Alawala Amuna Rock Inscription in Kurunegala (අලවල අමුණ පර්වත ලිපිය)

 Loading...

 Its existence was recorded by Edward Müller in his Ancient Inscriptions in Ceylon (1883: 72, no. 171) but he provides neither the text nor the translation of the record.
-Müller states that there is a long inscription in large sized modern characters on a rock close to the river.
-It contains a grant to the temple of Maedagama, which is situated in the neighborhood, by King Parakramabahu (1236 -1270) of Dambadeniya (Mueller, 1883).
-However Müller has given neither the text nor the translation of the record (Paranavitana, 1960).
+Müller states that there is a long inscription in large-sized modern characters on a rock close to the river.
+It contains a grant to the temple of Maedagama, which is situated in the neighbourhood, by King Parakramabahu (1236 -1270) of Dambadeniya (Mueller, 1883).
+However, Müller has given neither the text nor the translation of the record (Paranavitana, 1960).

-In 1931, Paranavitana made a physical visit to the site and traced the content of the inscription.
-According to him, Mueller had not really attempted to read the inscription and but has merely repeated what the villagers told him.
+In 1931, Paranavitana made a physical visit to the site and traced and published the content of the inscription in the University Of Ceylon Review in 1960.
+According to him, Mueller may have not really attempted to read the inscription but had merely repeated what the villagers told him.

 But this belief of the people of the place could possibly have been due to the mention of a king named Parakramabhu in the inscription.
-The first ten lines of the record have been badly damaged by treasure hunters and the king’s name, which was in the fourth line, has been lost for ever.
+The first ten lines of the record have been badly damaged by treasure hunters and the king’s name, which was in the 4th line, has been lost forever.
 As the document registers grants made to the then newly founded temple of Lankatilaka, the royal donor must be Buwanekabahu IV (1341-1351 CE) or Parakramabahu V (1344-1359 CE).

-According to Paranavitana, this inscription has been made after the other 2 Lankatilaka inscriptions where the land donated to temple far exceeds the other two donations being 90 yala’s.
-Therefore he assumes that this inscription is possibly made by king Parakramabahu V (1344-1359 CE).
+According to Paranavitana (1960), this inscription was made after the other 2 Lankatilaka inscriptions where the land donated to the temple far exceeds the other two donations being 90 yala‘s.
+Therefore he assumes that this inscription could have possibly been made by King Parakramabahu V (1344-1359 CE).

 References